BBaysinger/bb-portfolio/frontend/src/hooks/viewport/README.md

 This prevents a downward pull or flick at the top of the page from permanently shortening the stable viewport height used by layout.

 On coarse-pointer devices, the hook also avoids committing viewport-height samples captured while the page is still meaningfully scrolled.
 This keeps a route return from seeding the stable height from Mobile Safari's temporarily taller, toolbar-minimized viewport.

+When the page is effectively at the top on a coarse-pointer device, the hook also seeds from the smallest currently available viewport candidate and ignores later top-of-page height growth.
+This keeps hero-sized layouts anchored to the expanded-chrome viewport instead of the temporarily taller collapsed-toolbar viewport.

 To avoid getting stuck on a slightly too-tall committed value, the hook also allows a small shrink correction shortly after mount or after a recent accepted height increase.
 This covers cases where Mobile Safari briefly reports the larger scrolled-page viewport during route return before the browser chrome settles back in.